astronomer/docs/astro/connect-azure.md

 - Set environment variables on Astro with your endpoint information.
 See [Set environment variables on Astro](environment-variables.md).
 - Create an Airflow connection with your endpoint information.
 See [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

-When you use publicly accessible endpoints to connect Astro and Azure, traffic moves directly between your Astro data plane and the Azure API endpoint.
+When you use publicly accessible endpoints to connect Astro and Azure, traffic moves directly between your Astro clusters and the Azure API endpoint.
 Data in this traffic never reaches the control plane, which is managed by Astronomer.

 </TabItem>